yhyang04/yhyang04.github.io/_pages/about.md

 I am an incoming PhD at the **University of Michigan**, advised by [Prof. Alexander Rodríguez](https://alrodri.engin.umich.edu/).
 My research interests mainly focus on the following directions, and I am also willing to exploring other emerging areas in artificial intelligence 🙌:
-1. **Trustworthy Machine Learning**
-Fairness-aware, privacy-preserving, robust, and interpretable machine learning.
-2. **Graph Learning & Data Mining**
+1. **AI for Science**
+Scientific modeling and AI-driven discovery in medicine, biology, and geoscience...
+2. **Large Language Models**
+Reasoning, multi-agent systems, and decision-making.
+3. **Data Mining**
-Graph neural networks, graph representation learning, and knowledge discovery from complex networks, with applications in recommender systems.
+Graph representation learning, and knowledge discovery from complex networks.
-3. **Large Language Models**
-LLM reasoning and decision-making, retrieval-augmented LLMs, and multi-agent collaboration for scientific and data-driven problem solving.
-4. **Natural Language Processing**
-Language understanding, knowledge extraction, and text-driven scientific discovery.

 News